-Welcome to Flash Pulp, episode four hundred and sixty-four.
+Welcome to Flash Pulp, episode four hundred and sixty-three.

-This week’s episodes are brought to you by Atheist Tiki Hour: Your Guide to a Secular Blast!
+This week’s episodes are brought to you by Six Stories Told at Night!

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.